BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 burner1024 @ Github

 ###Changelog
-* Version 2: merged in Tweaks-And-Tricks, renamed the mod, updated the components
+* Version 2: merged in Tweaks-And-Tricks, renamed the mod, updated the components, updated to weidu 238.
 * Version 1: initial release.

 ###Used software